merazi/merazi.github.io/md/pySite/index.md

 It's called "Pysite", and it's very easy to use.

-You just get it from my github: https://github.com/merazi/pysite and follwo the instructions.
+You just get it from my github: https://github.com/merazi/pysite and follow the instructions.

 Then generate your website with these simple steps: